Toyota/Lexus/Scion Glass Replacement Requirements: UPDATE

 • Epoxy primer is required on the repaired pinchweld.
 Self-etching primer cannot be used.

 • Toyota Genuine Windshield Glass Adhesive or equivalent is recommended.
-This can be found in the repair manual under: Preparations ➤ Special Service Materials (SSM).
+Generally, this can be found in the repair manual under: General ➤ Preparations ➤ Windshield/Glass ➤ SSM (Special Service Materials) or Equipment.

 • Glass stoppers are only provided as a two-piece part.
-Toyota specifies two-piece stoppers, even if a one-piece was part of the originally installation.
+Toyota specifies two-piece stoppers, even if a one-piece stopper was part of the original installation.

 Toyota states that systems that could be affected if Toyota genuine parts are not used are the lane departure alert system, forward recognition camera system, dynamic radar cruise control system, pre-collision system or automatic high beam system.
 If an aftermarket glass is installed, there is the possibility that the black ceramic border may not allow the camera to see through it properly.
 In addition, the aftermarket glass may be missing the brackets necessary for mounting the camera.